psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

   output = /home/user_bob/Wicked_Analysis/log/subj1.out$(Process)
   Queue

-Many users use non-free toolboxes, but there are typically far fewer licenses available for a given toolbox than for Matlab.
-Matlab licensing is per user per machine (10 jobs from 1 user on 10 machines = 10 licenses; 10 jobs from 1 user on 1 machine = 1 license; 10 jobs from 10 users on 1 machine = 10 licenses).
+Matlab licensing is per user per machine (10 jobs from 1 user on 10 machines = 10 licenses; 10 jobs from 1 user on 1 machine = 1 license; 10 jobs from 10 users
+on 1 machine = 10 licenses).
+Also note that there are far fewer licenses available for a given toolbox than for Matlab.

-You can check the current license usage by running
+You can check the current license usage by running:

 .. code::